 This is exactly what I have observed in the responses of smokers in Vancouver to the Canadian warning labels.
 There is little question that many smokers do indeed find the images confronting — to the extent that most avoided visually engaging with them (see Bell et al. 2015; Haines-Saah and Bell 2016).
 But this ‘yuck’ response can’t just be straightforwardly read — as it invariably is in research on the effectiveness of cigarette warning labels — as evidence of impending cessation (Dennis 2013), with the smoker understood to be the docile recipient of the message in its intended form.

-For a number of smokers I have interviewed, the ‘freakishness’ of the labels served to place them in the realm of spectacle rather than science, encouraging viewers to question their veracity (Haines-Saah and Bell 2016).
-Particularly intriguing was the ways in which the images were often re-imagined as evidence of the normal rather than deviant body.
-In other words, a number of informants re-read the labels in a manner that domesticated the bodies and body parts they contained, a phenomenon a tobacco control expert also discussed in an interview.
+For a number of smokers, the ‘freakishness’ of the labels served to place them in the realm of spectacle rather than science, encouraging viewers to question their veracity (Haines-Saah and Bell 2016).
+Particularly intriguing was the ways in which the images were re-imagined as evidence of the normal rather than deviant body.
+In other words, my informants often re-read the labels in a manner that domesticated the bodies and body parts they contained.

 In sum, although the images are clearly intended to be read in a particular way, their meaning can’t be fixed in the form that legislators intend.
 In many respects, this is an extremely obvious point.
 But perhaps less obviously, I have suggested that the warning labels take considerable impetus — whether intentionally or not — from longstanding representations of freakery and bizarre curiosities that have been with us since the Victorian era.
 While such images attempt to force smokers to contemplate the future dissolution of their own corporeal boundaries, freakishness and abjection can’t be politically harnessed in the ways the warning labels intend.
 Indeed, like freak shows themselves, the labels are volatile interpretative spaces that challenge “the authority of discourses like medical science to name and explain the significance of the human body” (Tromp with Valerius 2008: 8).